cwickham/DataFestOregon/index.md

 # About DataFest

-The [ASA DataFest](https://www.amstat.org/education/datafest/) is a nationwide data analysis competition where teams of up to five students attack a complex dataset provided by an industry partner.
+The [American Statistical Association DataFest](https://www.amstat.org/education/datafest/) is a nationwide data analysis competition where teams of up to five students attack a complex dataset provided by an industry partner.

 The mission of DataFest is to expose students to challenging questions with immediate real-world significance that can be addressed through data analysis.
 By working in teams, students with varying skill sets will combine their efforts and expand their collective data analysis horizons.
 Interaction among students, as well as with outside consultants will promote the sense that data analysis is a dynamic, engaging, and vibrant part of our society, as well as a realistic, practical, and fun career path.